PS2Sanctuary/Sanctuary.Census/README.md

 collections surfaced by the API.
 Built collections are upserted in the underlying database, and the builder also maintains a diffing provider, in order to show changes to the collections.

 The builder uses multiple data source projects - for example, `Sanctuary.Census.ClientData`.
 Data source projects contain their specific data models, data retrieval logic and an object inheriting from `IDataCacheService` responsible for caching their data.

 #### Sanctuary.Census.RealtimeHub

-This project is responsible for processing realtime data, which includes upserting the database collections and (soon!) distributing updates over the EventStream, which includes responsibility for managing the WebSocket connections.
+This project is responsible for processing realtime data, which includes upserting the database collections and distributing updates over the EventStream, which includes responsibility for managing the WebSocket connections.
 It receives data from the *realtime collectors* via a gRPC service and uses an ASP.NET Core Web API to provide WebSocket support.

 #### Sanctuary.Census.RealtimeCollector

 This project contains an independent game server client that is responsible for connecting to a server and retrieving realtime data.
 Collected data is sent to the *realtime hub* using a gRPC connection.
 Collectors work most efficiently when connecting to only a single server, but have support for synchronously cycling between multiple servers.

 ## Contributing

 Contributions are more than welcome!
 Please consider opening an issue first to detail your ideas.
 This gives a maintainer a chance to pre-approve the work, and reduces the likelihood of two people working on the same feature simultaneously.